bauchdj/Nodejs-Reverse-Proxy/README.md

 In order to run `https-proxy.js` you need to meet HTTPS requirements.
 You need a signed key and cert (LetsEncrypt is free service for this).
 If you don't know what I'm talking about you have a little researching to do.
 Once you get a key and cert you need to add their respective file path to `https-proxy.js`.

+**Note:**

-**Note** You can generate a key and cert locally for localhost development and your data will be encrypted, however the browser will not recognize your cert as safe because it is not signed by a Trusted Certificate Authority.
+You can generate a key and cert locally for localhost development and your data will be encrypted, however the browser will not recognize your cert as safe because it is not signed by a Trusted Certificate Authority.

 ## Setup
 Edit the script to change proxy the `proxyPort` and `targetPort`.
 For a super simple proxy, just update the port you want the proxy to run on and the port you're proxying to.